 - Finding acceptance in a healthy, drug-free group

-For many boys who enter addiction treatment, group therapy is their first opportunity to speak the truth about their chemical dependence.
+Many boys who enter our addiction treatment program realize that our teen group therapy in Sonoma is their first opportunity to speak the truth about their chemical dependence.
 Boys who have led a life of secrecy, isolation and denial can share their experiences openly with others.
 This process is where true recovery begins.

 The Power of Peers